PDOK/DEPRECATED_mapserver-wms-gdal/README.md

 ## What will it do

-It will create an Mapserver application run with a modern web application NGINX in which the map=..
+It will create an WMS-only Mapserver application run with a lightweight web application Lighttpd in which the map=..
 QUERY_STRING issue is fixed.
 The application is configured for service raster files (GeoTIFF)

 ## Components